Steve Rabinowitz: Crisis Communications

 In addition to teaching crisis communications, Rabinowitz has handled political crisis management for campaigns, officeholders and individuals running for office, as well as guiding numerous nonprofits and synagogues facing various crises.
-While most required discrete and only private communication, others were much higher profile – among them Hadassah, the Women’s Zionist Organization of America, which reportedly and innocently lost tens of millions of dollars in the Bernard Madoff Ponzi scheme investment scandal of 1998.
-The organization reportedly lost $90 million dollars, and Hadassah officials were unwilling to immediately be forthcoming about its full exposures in the scandal.
+While most required discrete and only private communication, others were much higher profile – among them Hadassah, the Women's Zionist Organization of America, which reportedly and innocently lost tens of millions of dollars in the Bernard Madoff Ponzi scheme investment scandal of 1998.
+The organization reportedly lost $90 million, and Hadassah officials were unwilling to immediately be forthcoming about its full exposures in the scandal.
 Rabinowitz served as its media strategist and sole intermediary with the press.
-Subsequent mini-crises involved Hadassah’s agreement to pay $45 million in clawback claims, the staggering $300 million debt and near bankruptcy of its legendary Jerusalem hospital on Mount Scopus, its selling off of many of its properties in Israel and Manhattan, the spinning off of it youth group Young Judaea and their popular summer camps, and the considerable staff reduction and closing of 16 of its offices including the Washington, D.C. office.
+Subsequent mini-crises involved Hadassah's agreement to pay $45 million in clawback claims, the staggering $300 million debt and near bankruptcy of its legendary Jerusalem hospital on Mount Scopus, its selling off of many of its properties in Israel and Manhattan, the spinning off of it youth group Young Judaea and their popular summer camps, and the considerable staff reduction and closing of 16 of its offices including the Washington, D.C. office.